mbottini/concept2haskell/writeup.md

 getting the list of bytes from the file.
 There are a variety of these functions for converting `Word8` lists to various types, and we'll use them to build our own product types containing workout data.

+One other really common type here is the `DiffTime`, defined in `Data.Time`.
+I use this to measure durations of splits, intervals, total workout time, and so on.
+Some of the entries in the data format expect seconds, and others demand tenths of a second.
+For whatever reason, `DiffTime` only takes two
+inputs: seconds and picoseconds.
+So, my "tenth of a second" function looked like this:

+    parseDuration :: [Word8] -> DiffTime
+    parseDuration = picosecondsToDiffTime .
+                    (*100000000000) .
+                    toInteger .
+                    parseBigEndian

+That's a lot of zeros.

 ## Type Insanity